Troika (European group): Critics of the Troika

-The Troika interventions generated long-lasting political damage not only for the European Union but also for its member states themselves.
-Many European citizens claimed that the budget cuts resulted in the eurozone's longest recession since the creation of the single currency back in 1999.
+The Troika interventions generated long-lasting political damage not only for the European Union but also for the member states themselves.
+Many European citizens claimed that the budget cuts resulted in the EZ's longest recession since the creation of the Euro single currency in 1999.
 During that period, the efficiency of the Troika was another cause of concern but the ECB president Jean-Claude Trichet tried to reassure people and highlighted the fact that "if nothing had been done for Greece, the impact of the crisis would have been undeniably worse for this country".
 As it turned out, the Troika underestimated the impact of austerity policies on economic growth.

 Another problem was in the different philosophies in relation to economic policy across the EC, the ECB and the IMF according to the European Commissioner in charge of economic and monetary affairs Olli Rehn.
-Whereas the IMF advocated for more robust debt relief, the EU insisted on more limited option.
-The European institutions prioritised the maintenance of the cohesion and protection of own rules.
-Apart from that, the members of Troika could not agree upon potential risk of financial spillovers across member states of the eurozone.
-For the European institutions this was a very sensitive topic this is why the objective was to avoid debt restructuring.
-If only the Troika paid more attention to cross-country spillovers and deteriorating conditions, the consequences could have been less harmful.
+Whereas the IMF advocated for more robust debt relief, the EU insisted on more limited options.
+The European institutions prioritised the maintenance of cohesion and protection of their own rules.
+Also, the members of the Troika could not agree upon potential risks of financial spillovers across member states of the EZ.
+For the European institutions, this was a very sensitive topic; this is why the objective was to avoid debt restructuring.
+If the Troika had paid more attention to cross-country spillovers and deteriorating conditions, the consequences could have been less harmful.